Hulidex/k8s_automated_deployment/README.md

 Provides a **persistent access** to the containers on our pods.

 If we have a pod with a container where an application is running, and that pod is replicated in different nodes of the cluster.
 How can we access that application?
 Should we specify the node where the application run?
 What happen if a pod in a node crashes?.
-Services are responsible for offering an endpoint for the application and deal with all those questions and more.
+Services are responsible for offering an endpoint for the application and deal with all those issuesand more.

 - Adds persistency to the ephemeral world of pods.
 - It's the networking abstraction for Pod access.